 Sign in to your College Board account and create a balanced list on BigFuture with at least six colleges—including three reach, two match, and one safety—to earn one entry in the monthly drawing.

 - Join or log in to the College Board Opportunity Scholarships program.

-- Add at least 6 colleges to your list, including three (3) reach, two (2) match, and one (1) safety.
+- Add at least 6 colleges to your list, including 3 reach, 2 match, and 1 safety.

 - While it won’t affect your eligibility for this scholarship, it’s a good idea to keep your list updated as your interests and preferences change in later months.
-Make sure to keep at least 6 colleges on your list, with at least three (3) reach colleges, two (2) match colleges and one (1) safety college.
+Make sure to keep at least 6 colleges on your list, with at least 3 reach, 2 match, and 1 safety.